Skip to content

 20241007backtofunctionchiropractors

-Orillia chiropractors Dr. Larry Bell, left, Dr. Janet McMordie and Dr. Spencer Bell of Bell Chiropractic and Back to Function are seen at a recent conference.
+Orillia chiropractor Dr. Larry Bell, left, sports medicine physician Dr. Janet McMordie, and sports chiropractor Dr. Spencer Bell of Bell Chiropractic and Back to Function are seen at the 2023 Ontario Medical Association (OMA) Annual Sports Medicine conference, where they were guest lecturers.

 Renowned sports chiropractor Dr. Larry Bell recently celebrated his 45th year in business in Orillia and while he's not retiring, he can take a little more time to reflect on his career these days.